 The business of making movies, however, had just become a lot harder.
 Action movies got even more expensive, and comedies and dramas which had previously required modest budgets to make suddenly saw costs shooting through the roof because of the stars.
 And with the costs way up there, it meant that the money people had a lot farther to fall if the movie tanked.
 The result was that producers began to play it very safe.
 They relied more heavily on scripts that re-hashed proven hits, and sequels to established franchises – movies determined by their savvy projections to have the perfect elements for phase two…

 They adopted a much more aggressive, all-in marketing strategy to sell their increasingly crappy movies.
 They carpet-bombed consumers (again, you) with trailers that were better than the movies themselves – nevermind if they had to give away all the best parts to do so – and plastered ads on every billboard and 24-ounce cup in sight.
-The idea was to defeat the thing that actually does drive a movie to success – word of mouth – and make as much money as possible on opening weekend before audiences realized and told each other that the movie was crap.
+The idea was to defeat what actually drives a movie’s long-term success – people who have seen it – and make as much money as possible on opening weekend before audiences realized and told each other that the movie sucked.
 This was seen as controlling a movie’s destiny.
 Today, movies rely on opening weekends to make as much as half of their budgets back, and a very large chunk of that budget is for marketing.

 So, because of agent/talent alliances driving costs too high, studios began to produce safer but unsatisfying products.
 Simultaneously they relied more on marketing to create hype and convince the public that they were paying for something worthwhile.
 Sounding familiar yet?